Table of Contents

 2. Material Type

-- Polyester for maximum durability
+- Polyester for higher durability

-- Polypropylene for curved surfaces
+- Polypropylene for curved surfaces and selected workflows

 3. Adhesive Technology

-- Cryogenic adhesive required
+- True cryogenic adhesive

-- Frost-resistant for cold-surface application
+- Frost-resistant performance if cold-surface application matters

 4. Container Compatibility